kanyways/learning-spring/spring-boot-print-mybatis-log4jdbc-logs/README.md

 When I use spring boot and mybatis, I need to print the complete SQL log.
 Therefore, log4jdbc is used to output logs.

+Log4jdbc will not be updated in 2013, so it is recommended not to use it when selecting.
+It's better to use p6spy.

 add log4jdbc.properties
 ```bash